We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 A speech delay (called alalia) refers to the actual talking / speaking bit of language which requires the use of the lungs, vocal chords, tongue and teeth.
 Speaking also requires an understanding of language, which for most comes from hearing words, so that the sounds can be remembered and repeated.
 Most children pick this up over their first year and start speaking around the age of one.
 There are many on-line resources on speech delays.

 Language is both in your mind (receptive) and spoken (expressive).
 Language delay is a very complicated area.
-Some children with language delays have no other learning difficulties or underlying conditions.
+Some people with language delays have no other learning difficulties or underlying conditions.
 This is sometimes referred to as a Developmental Language Disorder (click here for more information from the UKs RCSLT).

-CVI can affect the process of learning language in many different ways, and in some children profoundly, so that they learn no language (see Non-Verbal, above).
+CVI can affect the process of learning language in many different ways, and in some people profoundly, so that they learn no language (see Non-Verbal, above).
 The language delay CVI causes, can create subsequent learning difficulties.
 Learning and language very much work together and need each other.
 Language is not just about talking, or even just about communicating.
 Language is a key part of learning as it provides a framework for knowledge, understanding and imagination.
 With CVI, language can also be a key part of learning to look and use vision in a helpful and constructive way.

 Lesson 2h Recognition (explaining language in the mind used to label what is recognised, a key part of the learning process for all of us)